PotcFdk/GooglePlayStoreBetaChecker/README.md

 # Google Play Store Beta Checker
 This userscript checks if a beta program is available or active for any app on the Google Play Store.

 If there is a beta available or active, the script adds a clickable text that takes you to the beta page where you can enable or disable the beta program for the given app.

+Currently, both app pages (e.g. [VLC](https://play.google.com/store/apps/details?id=org.videolan.vlc)) and the [My Apps](https://play.google.com/apps) page are supported.
+See also the screenshots below.

 ## Screenshots for reference